mathgladiator/adama-lang/docs/docs/what-05.md

 ---
-id: what-mixed-compute-with-storage
+id: what-privacy-as-a-first-class-concept
-title: Mixing Compute and Storage
+title: Privacy as a First Class Concept
 ---

 TODO:
-* the boundary between EC2 and S3
-* Map Reduce
-* durability of data
-* durability compute
+* Board games depend on secrets
+* Where do databases go wrong
+* Bugs, Proofs, Containment
-* logs
+* Trust